dugzzuli/MVC_MAE/README.md

 # MVC_MAE

 Multi-view CLusteirng via Mutiple AutoEncoder.
-This paper is publied at APWEB-WAIM 2020.
+This paper is published at APWEB-WAIM 2020.